Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Introduction

-where the operator $\mathcal{R}: \mathcal{H}_K \to \mathcal{D}$ can be interpreted as extracting information from the function value which gets penalised during optimisation \cite{Scholkopf2003}.
+where the operator $\mathcal{R}: \mathcal{H}_K \to \mathcal{D}$ can be interpreted as extracting information from the function value which gets penalised during optimisation \citep{Scholkopf2003}.
 For instance, it can penalise large higher or lower order derivatives, large function values, or still other properties, leading to smoother optimisation landscapes and therefore improved convergence to the global optimum.
-This property can be exploited when directly optimising the kernel (see Section~\ref{sec: parametric-kernel}).
+This property contributes to an improved query complexity when considering actor-critic algorithms with smooth critic functions (see Section~\ref{sec: deterministic AC}) and can also be exploited when directly optimising the kernel (see Section~\ref{sec: parametric-kernel}).